py5coding/py5book/reference/sketch_width.md

 # width

-System variable that stores the width of the display window.
+Variable that stores the width of the display window.

 ## Examples